-The Company continued to incur significant capital expenditure for the development of its oil and gas properties.
-Capital expenditure in 2017 and 2018 mainly relates to drilling of exploration wells in Guddu, 3D seismic acquisition in Guddu and development of gas and condensate discoveries in Badin IV South block.
-The adjustment in Q4 2017 represents the allocation of exploration past costs to Government Holdings (Private) Limited pursuant to the terms of Bolan Petroleum Concession Agreement.
+The Company continued to incur significant capital expenditure for the development of its oil and gas properties and exploration and evaluation assets.
+Capital expenditure in 2018 and 2019 mainly relates to drilling of exploration wells in Guddu, 3D and 2D seismic acquisition in Guddu and Zarghun South respectively, development of gas and condensate discoveries in Badin IV South block and drilling of Zarghun South-4 development well in Zarghun South lease.